erpin10/NH_Emerg/README.md

 - Long-Stay QM Rating_3.0
 - Long-Stay QM Rating_4.0

-The final model has 16 attributees, with an R^2 of 0.293 or 29.3% of explainability.
-The F-Statistic remains signfiicant.
+The final model has 16 attributes, with an R^2 of 0.293 or 29.3% of explainability.
+The F-Statistic remains signficant.
 See below for statsmodel summary:

 ![Final_Model_Summary](https://user-images.githubusercontent.com/99699157/157049424-3ba69e65-3ac3-4ec8-b415-d399d8141cfe.png)